kazuyamarino/nsy-docs/OVERVIEW.md

 });
 ```

-### Lastly, if there is no route defined for a certain location, you can make NSY_Router run a custom callback
+#### If there is no route defined for a certain location, you can make NSY_Router run a custom callback

 ```php
 Route::error(function() {